refinedev/refine/documentation/docs/api-reference/antd/migration-guide/v4-to-v5.md

 ---
 id: v4-to-v5
-title: Migration Guide V4 to V5
+title: Migration Guide
 ---

+Ant Design released a new major version as a v5.
+This document will help you upgrade from antd 4.x version to antd 5.x version.

-Antd Design removed `less` and adopt `CSS-in-JS`, for better support of dynamic themes.
+Ant Design removed `less` and adopt `CSS-in-JS`, for better support of dynamic themes.
 The bottom layer uses [`@ant-design/cssinjs`](https://github.com/ant-design/cssinjs) as a solution.
 Some components are removed or renamed, and some APIs are changed.

 Some of the changes are: